atul-wankhade/Spec-Center/README.md

 # Spec Center

 # Requirement
-1. Create a web application where there are three entities - Company, Article, Users and Roles.
+1. Create a web application where there are four entities - Company, Article, Users and Roles.
 2. Company has many Articles.
 User has and belongs to many Companies through Roles table.